 Growth Product Manager, Gustaf Alströmer identified referrals as a way to potentially gain more users who hadn’t previously heard about the offerings of Airbnb.
 “Outside of US, Airbnb is not as well known a brand.
 Invites are one of the ways that the product can touch new potential customers who don’t already know about us.”

 Airbnb had implemented a referral program, but the general consensus was that it wasn’t that effective and had mostly been forgotten.
 Referrals 1.0 “wasn’t something we were particularly proud of,” Gustaf says, but it was the first introduction of the double-sided rewards program.
 The program wasn’t a unequivocal success, but after reviewing the data the growth team saw that it had a positive impact and could perhaps be leveraged to be more effective.
+Check out how you can create a successful email referral scheme for your business here.

 “It turns out it did have a positive impact, we were driving millions of dollars of revenue over time…the biggest problem was that it wasn’t properly promoted.
 Most people visiting our site had never heard of it.”